 Tempted by Those We Buy Houses Ads?
 Weigh the Pros and Cons

-These companies target homeowners in urgent or time-sensitive situations, such as an unexpected move to a care facility or a deceased family member.
-You don’t have time to make upgrades and repairs, and you may need the cash to move your family member.
+These house-buying companies target homeowners in urgent or time-sensitive situations, such as an unexpected move to a care facility or a deceased family member leaving behind a property.
+You don’t have time to make repairs or upgrades, and you may need the cash to move your loved one.
 But no one wants to be taken advantage of, conned, or ripped off.

 We Buy Houses companies are flippers who purchase properties “as-is” for cash and renovate them, generating a profit at resale.
 They are legitimate businesses, but there are some definite pros and cons to selling to them.
 Here’s what you should know before calling the number on that billboard.